emperor-katax/AI_Basic_UE54/README.md

 > Blueprint only

 > [!IMPORTANT]
-> Basic blueprint programming skills with Unreal Engine, and knowledge of using Events and Event Dispatchers, is required.
+> To use this application, basic blueprint programming skills with Unreal Engine, and knowledge of using Events and Event Dispatchers, is required.

 This application: